-- 1.1 The purpose of this assessment is to identify the future supply of land which could help deliver the objectively assessed needs identified for housing and economic development in Norfolk across the period 2016-2036.
+- The purpose of this assessment is to provide information on the range and extent of land 1.1 which could be considered for development to meet the objectively assessed needs identified for housing and economic development in Norfolk across the period 2016-2036.
+It provides each Local Planning Authority with an audit of land regardless of the amount of development needed to meet identified need.
 Economic development includes business uses commonly found in purpose built employment areas such as office, industry, and warehousing as well as main town centre uses such as retail, leisure and town centre offices.
 Objectively assessed needs will be identified through assessments of need for housing, employment land and retail and leisure uses.
 The Central Norfolk Strategic Housing Market Assessment (CN SHMA) (2015), covering the local planning authority areas of Breckland, Broadland, the Broads, North Norfolk, Norwich and South Norfolk, was published in January 2016.
 The remainder of Norfolk is covered by two separate SHMAs prepared for the Borough of Kings Lynn and West Norfolk (published June 2014; supplemented by a review of objectively assessed housing need in May 2015) and Great Yarmouth Borough (published November 2013).
 The SHMAs for these two authorities both cover shorter time horizons than the CN SHMA: their respective end dates being 2028 and 2029.
 It is intended to review both to align them with the CN SHMA. - 1.2 Other assessments and evidence studies to determine the needs for employment and other uses are currently in preparation or programmed.
 It is likely these assessments will be refined throughout the plan making process. - 1.3 The Housing and Economic Land Availability Assessment (HELAA) is a key evidence document which supports the preparation of Local Plans.
 Its purpose is to test whether there is sufficient land to meet objectively assessed need (OAN) and identifies where this land may be located.
+The HELAA represents just one part of wider evidence and should not be considered in isolation of other evidence.
+This approach is supported by the national PPG which states that "...The assessment is an important evidence source to inform plan making but does not in itself determine whether a site should be allocated for development.
+This is because not all sites considered in the assessment will be suitable for development (e.g. because of policy constraints or if they are unviable).
+It is the role of the assessment to provide information on the range of sites which are available to meet need, but it is for the development plan (emerging Local Plans)themselves to determine which of those sites are the most suitable to meet those needs PPG Reference ID: 3-003-20140306